 git clone https://github.com/ansible/ansible.git ansible-pr-testing cd ansible-pr-testing

-Next, find the pull request you’d like to test and make note of the line at the top which describes the source and destination repositories.
+Next, find the pull request you’d like to test and make note of its number.
 It will look something like this:

 It is important that the PR request target be